arun-kr-reddy/notes/notes/cplusplus.md

   ```
 - **spiral/right-left rule:**
   ```
-  read these symbols as
+  read these symbols as:
-  *          pointer of        - always on left side []         array of          - always on right side ()         pointer of        - always on right side
+  *          pointer of           - always on left side []         array of             - always on right side ()         function returning   - always on right side

   step1: find the identifier, this is the starting point
   step2: look at symbols on the right of identifier, continue until you run out of symbols or hit `)`